ashleygold/DNREC-Estuary-Game/Stewart_Buxton_Lab9/lab9_activity.md

     going on.

     ```
+movies.txt is listed under both "Changes to be committed" and "Changes not staged for commit".
+This is because our original changes to the file are still prepared for commit, but our new changes have caused the file to be updated away from this state.
     ```

 5. Delete `names.txt`.
 Then run `git status`.
 What do you observe?
     Explain what you think is going on.

     ```
+Under "Changes not staged for commit", "names.txt" is listed as having been deleted.
+This is because deletion is considered as a change, just like any other and we will have to stage/commit this.
     ```

 6. Rename `movies.txt` to `last-movies`.
 Run `git status`.
 Observe and explain.

     ```
+Like "names.txt" before, "movies.txt" is listed for deletion.  "last-movies.txt" is now an untracked file.
+Git considers the two files to be entirely separate since each has a different name.
+Thus, we are basically adding and deleting two different files.
     ```

 7. Formulate a sequence of commands to stage all changes including the